CrusaderSVK287/DHCPv4-server-with-GUI-configuration/README.md

 # Restrictions
 * Server assumes ALL dhcp messages received/send contain option 53 - DHCP message type.
 All messages not containing this option are DROPPED.
+* Because of the Implementation, if client refuses assigned address for whatever reason, this address will be returned back to the pool of available addresses.
+However, this takes some time (depending on configuration).
+  There is a high chance of log message appearing, satating `Failed to retrieve lease of address <ip address>, possible missconfiguration`.
+  If in previous logs there is a dhcpdecline on this address or dhcpoffer offering this address but no dhcprequest, it is likely that this case occured and the message can be ignored.
+Logging of this message does not alter the servers flow.

 # Deviations from RFC-2131 standard
 * While address allocation process in chapter 4.3.1 is respected and followed, the following step in allocation process is skipped for the time being.